birber/kryptojava/README.md

-# kryptojava
+# Kryptojava

-java training projekt
+This is a java training projekt